-I led the design for the delivery experience since the product launch in 2018 summer and collaborated with one designer on the on-demand pro features and two other designers to support delivery on the mobile app.
+I led the design for the Delivery experience and collaborated with one designer on the business features and two other designers to support delivery on the mobile app.
 I worked closely with our product manager, data analyst and engineers to discover and validate the problems.

 Reducing order cancellations

 We found that new shippers assumed our couriers deliver packages using vans, but in reality, our couriers are walkers (they travel on foot and public transport).
 This led to oversized, overweight or multiple packages that were physically impossible for a courier to carry.

 I tested the existing app with people unfamiliar with our service to dig deeper to the reasons why: most of them assumed packages were delivered by vans due to our brand “GOGOVAN” prior to the rebranding to “GOGOX” and that the order flow didn’t give them any idea of our courier’s mode of transport.